 New employees will be regarded as probationary employees for the first six (6) months of their employment and will receive no seniority or continuous service credit during such probationary period.
-Probationary employees continuing in the service of the Employer after six (6) months shall be career service employees and shall have their seniority date made retroactive to the date of their original hiring.
-Probationary employees may be disciplined or discharged as exclusively determined by the Employer and such Employer action shall not be subject to the grievance procedures, provided that, if Employer, within its discretion, rehires a former employee who did not complete his/her probationary period within one year from the employee's termination, and said former employee had served 90 days or more of his/her probationary period, all time previously served in the probationary period shall be counted for purposes of determining when the said employee completes his/her probationary period.
-A probationary employee who has served 90 days or more of his/her probationary period and who is laid off shall be given preference over other applicants for employment in the same job title in the department from which he/she was laid off, so long as he/she does not refuse an offer of employment, and does not suffer a break in service under Section 8.4 of this Agreement.
+Probationary employees continuing in the service of the Employer after six (6) months shall be Career Service employees and shall have their seniority made retroactive to the date of their original hiring.
+Probationary employees may be disciplined or discharged as exclusively determined by the Employer and such Employer action shall not be subject to the grievance procedures, provided that, if the Employer, within its discretion, rehires a former employee who did not complete his/her probationary period within one year from the employee's termination, and said former employee had served 90 days or more of his/her probationary period, all time previously served in the probationary period shall be counted for purposes of determining when the said employee completes his/her probationary period.
+A probationary employee who has served 90 days or more of his/her probationary period and who is laid off shall be given preference over other applicants for employment in the same job title in the department an offer of employment, and does not suffer a break in service under Section 8.4 of this Agreement.

 Probationary employees shall not be eligible for dental or vision insurance but shall receive all other benefits under this Agreement.
-Probationary employees shall be compensated at the same rate as career service employees.
+Probationary employees shall be compensated at the same rate as Career Service employees.

-GROUP HEALTH, VISION CARE, DENTAL, LIFE AND ACCIDENT BENEFITS
+ARTICLE 9 GROUP HEALTH, VISION CARE, DENTAL, LIFE AND ACCIDENT BENEFITS LIFE AND ACCIDENT BENEFITS

-- a) The Employer shall provide to employees and their eligible dependents Group Health, Vision Care, Dental, Life (\$25,000) and Accident benefits as provided to a majority of other employees of the City under the same terms and conditions applicable to said other employees, provided further, said benefits shall be at no cost to employees and their eligible dependents. - b) Employees who participate in the Employer; medical care plan or an HMO shall make the following contributions toward their health care coverage: - 1) employee medical contributions are based on a composite 1.6% of base salary for single, employee and one, and family levels of coverage as specified below.
+- a) The Employer shall provide to employees and their eligible dependents Group Health, Vision Care, Dental, Life (\$25,000) and Accident benefits as provided to a majority of other employees of the City under the same terms and conditions applicable to said other employees, provided further, said benefits shall be at no cost to employees and their eligible dependents. - b) Employees who participate in the Employer; medical care plan or an HMO shall make the following contributions toward their health care coverage: - of base salary for single, employee and one, and family levels of coverage as specified below.
 For example, the contributions at selected salary levels per pay period are as follows: